hendisantika/spring-mvc-email/README.md

 Installing and Running

-Just run the Spring Boot application.
+Just run the Spring Boot application --> `mvn clean spring-boot:run`.

 Type http://localhost:8080 in your browser to open the application.

 Sending test emails